Trafigura: Activities

 Some 18 months later, in May 2020, the Guardian reported Trafigura was under investigation by the US Commodity Futures Trading Commission (CFTC) for alleged corruption and market manipulation relating to oil trading.
 Subpoenas demand information going back at least four years relating to "manipulation and corruption involving oil products and trading".
 It was unclear if the CFTC investigation was related to Operation Car Wash.
+In March 2024, Trafigura agreed to plead guilty and pay a fine of about $127 million to resolve charges of bribery of government officials in Brazil by former employees or agents during previous decades, after a series of DOJ probes into oil industry practices.

+In April 2023, the Washington Examiner claimed that the American government is enabling the commodity trader to funnel money back to Vladimir Putin's inner circle.

+In June 2024 Trafigura reached a settlement with Commodity Futures Trading Commission and paid a $55 million civil fineto settle allegations of fraud, manipulation and impeding whistleblowers related to the gasoline market in Mexico between 2014 and April 2019.
+As part of the agreement, Trafigura neither admitted nor denied the CFTC's charges, which dated back to 2014.
+Two CFTC commissioners took issue with the whistleblower component of the settlement.